netxms/netxms-doc/admin/user-management.rst

 Everyone Group
 ~~~~~~~~~~~~~~

-|product_name| has built-in virtual group called :guilabel:`Everyone`.
+|product_name| has a built-in virtual group called :guilabel:`Everyone`.
 This group
 always contains all users in the system.
-It cannot be deleted, and it's members
+It cannot be deleted, and its member
 list cannot be edited.

 System Access Rights
 --------------------

-|product_name| has two types of access rights: system access rights described in
+|product_name| has two types of access rights: system access rights as described in
 this chapter and :ref:`object access rights<object-access-control>`.

 System access rights used to grant access to system-wide configuration (like